 Pierre Ribaute recalled that the quality of Veolia's drinking water in France is the result of 60 parameters observed continuously and 16 million analyses carried out each year.
 It is a local resource because it is found beneath the earth and on the surface.

 In France, there are areas of water stress.
 For example, in the region of Le Havre, it is estimated that the level of the Seine, upstream of the agglomeration, will have dropped by 20 to 30% by 2050.
 We must act: once collected, the water that we do not lose becomes an additional resource.
-And thanks to digital data, we are able to reduce network leaks.
+And thanks to digital data, we are able to reduce water network leaks.
 But the main issue remains the local environmental impact, because tap water is drawn, treated and distributed locally.

 Are we going to drink the ocean?